Azdaroth/Azdaroth.github.io/_posts/2020-06-07-race-conditions-on-rails.markdown

 What's going to happen if this code is executed concurrently by 5 workers?
 Depending on when the file fetching and uploading happens, we can get very different results, but we will surely have a huge inconsistency in the end.
 And the result would be very different comparing to having the jobs executed one by one.

-It sounds like a significant potential issue, but fortunately, advisory locks can easily prevent the concurrent execution of the workers.
-That's how the code could look like with a little help coming from [with_advisory_lock](https://github.com/ClosureTree/with_advisory_lock) gem:
+It sounds like a significant potential issue, but fortunately, advisory locks can easily prevent the concurrent execution of the code.
+That's what the code could look like with a little help coming from [with_advisory_lock](https://github.com/ClosureTree/with_advisory_lock) gem:

 ```  ruby
 class S3Worker